 Step 2.
 Launch MyRecover and connect the USB on the computer, then select "PC Crashed Recovery" section.

 Step 3.
-Choose "USB Boot Device" and click "Create" to make bootable media.
+Choose "USB Boot Device" and click "Create" to make the bootable media.
+Back up important data on the USB first, as the drive will be formatted during the process.

 Step 4.
 Wait several seconds until the USB bootable media created successfully.
 Insert the bootable media into the unbootable computer.